schollz/raspberry-pi-turnkey/README.md

 The following are the step-by-step instructions for how I create the turnkey image.
 If you don't want to download the image I created above (I don't blame you), then follow these to make one exactly the same.

+These instructions assume you are using Ubuntu.
+You can use Windows/OS X for most of these steps, except step #4 which requires resizing.

 ## 1. Flash Raspbian Stretch Lite

 Starting from version [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) version 2017-11-29.